PHARMACIST AND AUTHOR.

 Of Vamps and Vampiros: A Finnian O'Dwyer Universal City Crime Cape(r)

-On the other side of the country, an Irishman arrives at Ellis Island.
-Finnian O’Dwyer soon travels cross country to Los Angeles where he stumbles into a job at Universal City (Capital of the Film World) and into a woman’s body at the bottom of the Main Hall staircase in Castle Dracula.
+As the Roaring Twenties give way to a new decade, young Irish immigrant, Finnian O’Dwyer arrives at Ellis Island and finds he is in a strange land.
+It gets stranger as he travels cross country to Los Angeles where he stumbles into a job at Universal City (Capital of the Film World) and into a woman’s body at the bottom of the Main Hall staircase in Castle Dracula.
 She has two small, round red marks on her neck.

-Joining Finnian in this crime cape(r) is none other than the Count, Bela Lugosi, fresh from his run on the stage in the “Dracula” play and poised to explode to international stardom.
-Finnian also teams with Astrid, a headstrong young girl intent on making it in Hollywood on talent alone, and Astrid’s friends from the Freak Show tent at Venice Pier; LeRunt (“The French Giant!”), Blatzie (“The World’s Most Beautiful Fat Woman”) and Thaddeus (“The World’s Puniest Man”).
-Van Helsing is present in one form or another, and what does Lon Chaney’s makeup case have to do with the price of eggs (in Transylvania)?
+Along the way, Finnian falls for Astrid, a headstrong young girl intent on making it in Hollywood on talent alone, and is joined by Astrid’s friends, performers from the Freak Show tent at Venice Pier; LeRunt (“The French Giant!”), Blatzie (“The World’s Most Beautiful Fat Woman”) and Thaddeus (“The World’s Puniest Man”).
+Are the deaths at the movie studio connected?
+Can Finnian, Bela Lugosi, Astrid and friends solve the mystery?

 True Wit - Stories by Humor Writers From Around the Globe

 2019, Short Story Collection Various Authors